mdelamata/MMDatePicker/README.md

-Because the frame cannot be modified for UIDatePicker you could use this init method:
+Because the UIDatePicker frame cannot be modified you could use this init method:

     self.theDatePicker = [[MMDatePicker alloc] initAtPosition:CGPointMake(0, [[UIScreen mainScreen] applicationFrame].size.height)];